Chao-Xi/jxperfbook/docs/2025/0intro.md

 Woked with global team to migrate global research analyst platform to China region mainly like, setup on-premise datacenter for different envionments like servers, LBers, NAS storage, and deployed middlewares and service like postgres, ES, kafka, nginx, tomcat etc with Gilab-CI as CI pipeline and designed new puppet modules as CD pipeline.
 To automate all buildout step to avoid any manual jobs

 And aprart from this project.
 And now I'm work in gobal team to manage and operate the global systems.
 Like helped and setup OpenAI service in Azure cloud with terraform code, Azure Devops pipeline to automate the setup process.
-And Helped setup Azure translate service in HCI AKS cluster for Chinese-Eng translate service specific for China platform
+And Helped setup Azure translate service in HCI AKS cluster for Chinese-Eng translate service specific for China analyst

 Recently I working on NEW project with Vault, Azure AD and PWM API to help automate password rotaion process to replace any manul jobs to rorate account password in yearly basis